GusttavoOliveira/GusttavoOliveira/README.md

 * I've been learning more about Python 🧡
 * I've been learning more about Kotlin 💙
-* Volunteer member of Robotics and Automation Society(RAS) 🤖
 * Studying hard 📚

 ## Connect with me